WoyramA/Crowdfunding-ETL/README.md

 Contacts:
 https://github.com/WoyramA/Crowdfunding-ETL/blob/main/contacts.csv

-An ERD was created and the Table Schema was then used to process the data with SQL
+An ERD was created and the Table Schema were then ready to be used to process the data with SQL.

 ## Overview
-Following, the successful processiong of the crowdfunding data, Independent funding then provided a new dataset (backers_info) about the backers which was added to the initial dataset.
+Following, the successful processing of the crowdfunding data, Independent funding then provided a new dataset (backers_info) about the backers which was added to the initial dataset.
 The new dataset was extracted, transformed and cleaned with Python, into backers table as https://github.com/WoyramA/Crowdfunding-ETL/blob/main/backers.csv
 Backers Table: